kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

 ## Automating Claiming and Provisioning

 While it is possible to click through the claiming and provisioning processes manually, which can be time-consuming, we can handle bulk deployments differently.
-For Bulk deployments, after the templates are built and assigned to the network profile and a site, we may automate them further by uploading a CSV file to DNA Center via REST API.
+For Bulk deployments, after the templates are built and assigned to the network profile and a site, we may automate them further by uploading a CSV file to Cisco Catalyst Center via REST API.

 ## Summary